 If the US visitor leaves saying "very impressive" and the next step never books, the tour cleared the engineering filter and never crossed into the commercial filter.
 The tour is doing the engineering job.
 The deal needs the commercial job.

-The DACH industrial buying culture treats engineering depth on the floor as sufficient signal of commercial readiness.
+The DACH industrial buying culture treats engineering depth on the floor as sufficient signal of commercial strength.
 Walking the line, seeing the MES integration, watching the digital twin reconcile, talking to the maintenance lead, hearing the OPC UA backbone explained: this is procurement-grade evidence.
 The buyer who has walked the tour does not need an outcome statement to commit.
 The capability is the outcome claim.

 The US industrial buying culture treats engineering depth as the floor and outcome on a comparable customer line as the load-bearing claim.
 The capability tour is welcome.
 It is not the deal.
 The buyer expects the conversation to continue into US-installed customer outcomes: which US line ran faster, how warranty cost fell, what payback the customer reported, what the OEE delta was.
 Without those statements, the tour is a credential and the deal stalls.
 Per the US Bureau of Economic Analysis FDI inflows 2025, German direct investment in US smart-manufacturing is at a multi-year high and US procurement is processing more DACH Industrie 4.0 vendors than ever.
 The sort is faster, not friendlier.